Academy Fantasia

 Academy Fantasia (or True Academy Fantasia, formerly UBC Academy Fantasia) is a reality show held in Thailand.

 Began to air in June 2004, it is a 24-hour reality show based on singing contest, judged through popular votes.
 The show is most recognized as the first Thai reality show in the format of 24-hour live broadcast, where the audiences can watch and follow life activities of the selected contestants.
 It is also one of two most popular reality show in mid-2000s to mid-2010s, along with The Star.
 A number of winners and runners-up from the contest have continued to become mainstream singers and/or actors, most notably including Pongsak Rattanapong (Aof), Patcha A-nekayuwat, Thanakrit Panichwit (Wan), Pissanu Nimsaku (Boy), Kietkamol Lata (Tui), Mintita Wattanakul (Mint), Nalin Hohler (Zara), Nat Sakdathron, Nat Thewphaingram (Natthew), Assadaporn Siriwatthanakul (Green), Nipaporn Thitithanakarn (Zani), Annop Thongborisut (Por), Benjamin Joseph Varney (Ben), Thanasit Jaturaput (Ton), Nontanun Anchuleepradit (Kacha), Sattaphong Piengpor (Tao), and Nisachol Sewthaisong (Nest).

 Academy Fantasia has originally terminated its broadcast season with season 12 in 2015.
-However, in August 2025, it was announced that the show will return for its 13th season in 2026.
+However, in August 2025, it was announced that the show will return for its 13th season, scheduled to premiere on June 7, 2026.